pytorch/executorch/docs/source/build-run-qualcomm-ai-engine-direct-backend.md

   -DPYTHON_EXECUTABLE=python3 \
   -DEXECUTORCH_SEPARATE_FLATCC_HOST_PROJECT=OFF

+# nproc is used to detect the number of available CPU.
+# If it is not applicable, please feel free to use the number you want.
-cmake --build $PWD -t "PyQnnManagerAdaptor" "PyQnnWrapperAdaptor" -j8
+cmake --build $PWD --target "PyQnnManagerAdaptor" "PyQnnWrapperAdaptor" -j$(nproc)

 # install Python APIs to correct import path
 # The filename might vary depending on your Python and host version.